ICKSolutions/pcf-kanban-control/README.md

    ```sh
    pac pcf push -pp <your publisher prefix>
    ```

+For use, after importing the solution, go to power apps

+Open the old maker portal

+Entity > Opportunity > Controls >

+Add the "Kanban View Control"

 ## Contributions
 Contributions to improve or enhance this control are welcome.
 If you encounter issues or have feature requests, please create an issue or submit a pull request in the repository.